MicroBlocksCN/microblocks-site/data/markdown/setup-microbit.md

 **Extra Steps in Browser**

 If you are running MicroBlocks in the browser or as a web app, you need to help the browser.
-For security reasons, the browser cannot access the board's USB drive without asking the user.
+(For security reasons, the browser cannot access the board's USB drive without asking the user.)

 First, select your board type from the menu.

 <img src="assets/img/md/get-started/select-microbit.png" width="180">

-Then you'll be asked to select the USB drive for the board in the browser's file save dialog.
+You'll be asked to select the USB drive for the board in the browser's file save dialog.

 <img src="assets/img/md/get-started/firmware-install-instructions-microbit.png" width="400">

 Follow the instructions to save the firmware file on your board.

 The yellow light will flicker, stop, then flicker again briefly as the board re-connects itself as a USB drive.
-Wait until that entire sequence is complete (about ten seconds), then click the USB icon to connect to the board.
+Wait until that entire sequence is complete—about ten seconds—then click the USB icon to connect to the board.